lcdamy/frontend_alight_challenge/README.md

-# QT-FRONTEND-CHALLENGE
+# ALIGHT-FRONTEND-CHALLENGE
 ## Description

-This is a client side for QT challenge
+This is a client side for ALIGHT challenge
 ## Prerequisite installation

  -nodejs v18.18.0